WeCanCodeIT/columbus-2017-fall/exercises/cookie-orders.md

 just remember this may make the girl scout sad so please be kind.

 ### The `CookieOrder` Class
-- Wite this class to keep track of 2 pieces of instance data: `variety` of cookie and `numBoxes` purchased
+- Write this class to keep track of 2 pieces of instance data: `variety` of cookie and `numBoxes` purchased
 - Create the constructor to handle this data and 2 accessor methods

 ### The `MasterOrder` Class will maintain a list of cookies being purchased